-Besides competitions, Chicago's Chopin In the City festival presents his music in many different styles: classical, jazz, world and avant-garde. soloists, choirs and orchestras in the world.
+Besides competitions, Chicago's Chopin In the City festival presents his music in many different styles: classical, jazz, world and avant-garde.

 Grazyna Bacewicz (1909-1969) One of the most gifted women composers and violinist of the 20th century, she was the second to achieve national and international recognition (after the 19th century pianist and composer, Maria Szymanowska).